Make a Pine Dining Table

 5. For this next step there has been a bit of controversy.
 When placing this project in Easy DIY magazine a comment received stated that this method for joining the table would not work - there would be too much movement.
 For the past year I have closely checked the table to see the amount of movement - and we have experienced hot and wet weather - and there has been hardly any.
 So, glue the cross piece to the underside of the table and then insert screws through the cross piece into each plank - at either side.

 GOOD TO KNOW: To reduce the possibility of warping or bowing, regularly apply a wax finish or polish to your table top.

-6. To finish off the edges around the table I used my Dremel Trio and a 'V' cutting bit to chamfer the edge at a 45-degree angle.
+6. To finish off the edges around the table I used my Dremel Trio and a 'V' cutting bit to chamfer the edge at a 45-degree angle - or use a router.

 7. The entire table was then sanded, first with 120-grit to ensure an even finish and then with 240-grit to make it nice and smooth.

 I'm not a big fan of pine purely because I don't like the yellow colour.
 Then I came up with the idea to give the table a very light whitewash finish to diminish the naturally yellow colour.
 Note: If you want a darker finish, apply Woodoc Gel Stain in your choice of wood tint and then apply a Woodoc Interior Sealer.

 I used Prominent Paints Select matt white and poured this into a container, slowly adding water and testing this on scrap blocks of wood until I achieved the level of whiteness necessary to take away the yellow.

 BELOW: Bottom block is raw pine - Top block is too white - I went with the middle block